nakshatra-nahar/eth-parser/Readme.md

 - `main.go`: Initializes the application and sets up the HTTP server.
 - `parser.go`: Contains the Ethereum parser logic.
+- `parser_test.go`: Contains unit tests for the application.
 - `transaction.go`: Defines the `Transaction` struct.
 - `rpc.go`: Handles communication with the Ethereum JSON-RPC API.
 - `utils.go`: Provides utility functions for data conversion and fee calculation.
+- `responses/`: Directory to hold sample input/output for testing or debugging purposes.

 ## Usage